pxmch/cas-fee-timelines-app/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Deploying to Firebase

-Prerequisite: The firebase cli must be installed too.
+Prerequisite: The firebase cli must be installed.
-First run `ng build --prod` and then `firebase deploy` to deploy to Github Pages.
+First run `ng build --prod` and then `firebase deploy` to deploy to firebase.

 ## Further help